githedgehog/docs/docs/install-upgrade/config.md

 1. `hhfab init --dev`
 1. `hhfab vlab gen`
-1. `hhfab vlab up --kill-stale`
+1. `hhfab vlab up`

 The above workflow will get a user up and running with a spine-leaf VLAB.
-The `--kill-stale` option is supplied as its harmless on the first run and stops a lot of problems from happening with an successive run.

 ### HHFAB for Physical Machines

+It's possible to start from scratch:

+1. `hhfab init` (see different flags to cusomize initial configuration)
+1. Adjust the `fab.yaml` file to your needs
+1. `hhfab validate`
+1. `hhfab build`

+Or import existing config and wiring files:

 1. `hhfab init -c fab.yaml -w wiring-file.yaml -w extra-wiring-file.yaml`
 1. `hhfab validate`